ACMO 2000 Overview

 - The firm is audited by an independent third party to ensure that all systems described in the Manual have been developed.

-- The Condominium Management Standards Council (CMSC) reviews the audit report and decides on the certification of the firm.
+- The Membership Standards Committee (MSC) reviews the audit report and decides on the certification of the firm.

 - The firm is subject to ongoing reviews by the auditor to ensure that compliance with the Manual is maintained.

-- A CMSC complaints procedure is available to any party who cannot resolve a dispute with the certified firm.
+- A MSC complaints procedure is available to any party who cannot resolve a dispute with the certified firm.

-- The CMSC has a series of penalties available to them to impose against non-compliant certified firms.
+- The MSC has a series of penalties available to them to impose against non-compliant certified firms.